TheHeadpatCat/WoLightning/README.md

 ## Installation:

+You have to use the [XIVQuicklauncher](https://goatcorp.github.io/) with Dalamud enabled for this to work.

 Ingame, open the Dalamud Settings, navigate to the "Experimental" Tab and scroll down.
 There you find "Custom Plugin Repositories" - Important do not mix this up with "Dev Plugins" at the top!